 Instantly reminding me of Gili Trawangan in Indonesia, the first thing I said out loud was that I wished we were staying longer.

 There are so few places in the world like this today that when we find them we want to stay and enjoy them.

 If you have flexibility on your side, then you should definitely consider spending a few extra days on this island.
 In my opinion, you cannot travel to Brazil without making a stop here.

 Things we did in Ilha Grande:

 - Island Speed Boat Tour: We spent an entire day beach hopping around the outside of the island.
 We had access to places that you wouldn’t otherwise be able to reach and with the weather on our side, we were even treated to the often inaccessible ocean side of the island.
-Highly recommend if you like quaint places and spectacular beaches.
+I highly recommend it if you like quaint places and spectacular beaches.

 - City Walk: The main ‘town’ on Ilha Grande is not large but does have some interesting things to check out.
-They have a square, small church, artisan market, ocean walk and several store options.
+They have a square, small church, artisan market, ocean walk, and several storage options.
 In addition, you’ll have a chance to browse the many restaurant options.

 Where to stay in Ilha Grande